dvygolov/YWB.AntidetectAccountParser/README.md

 4. Add your proxies there line by line in this format - proxytype:ip:port:login:password, for example, *socks:133.43.23.4:10003:julia:sanders*
 5. If you use [Dolphin Anty](https://yellowweb.top/dolphinanty) you can also add your proxy's update IP url, for example: *socks:133.43.23.4:10003:julia:sanders:yourproxy.com/erxc34sxre/update.php*
 6. If you have multiple accounts in a text file then rename this file to **accounts.txt** and put it into the program's folder
 7. If you have accounts in archives then create **"logs"** folder and put them there.
-Remember, there should be 1 account per 1 zip.
+Remember, there should be 1 account per 1 zip/rar.
 You can also use Folders not archives, also 1 folder for one account.
 8. Start the program and follow the instructions.

 # Browsers